Randy341/chain-encryption/README.md

 ##  Chain Encryption Module [![Build Status](https://travis-ci.com/Randy341/chain-encryption.svg?branch=master)](https://travis-ci.com/Randy341/chain-encryption)
-An easy-to-use library that encrypts string by applying different encryption in sequence Decryption is done by applying decryption with the same sequence in reverse.
+An easy-to-use library that encrypts string by applying different encryption in sequence.
+Decryption is done by applying decryption with the same sequence in reverse.

 Currently supported encryptions and their dependencies:
 * AES (Crypto-JS)
 * DES (Crypto-JS)